 How do we live our best lives?

-My mat has become a great place to start practicing ease.
-To be honest, my yoga practice hasn't always been about being well, in fact, it's seen so many iterations:
+My mat has since become a great place to practice living with ease.
+This hasn’t always been the case—yoga to me wasn’t always about being well, in fact, it's seen so many iterations:

 It’s taken time, lots of experimenting and a big perspective shift to get to where I am today—both on and off the mat.
 No more obsessing over results.
 Instead, I’m learning to savour yoga and life every delicious step of the way.